zakilur/helm-charts/docs/Control API.md

 ## YAML structure

-All structure for bootstrapping the mesh is defined in `.Values.global.services` (this is the service list for which the services + edge service template is used, along with the list which automatically generates SPIRE registration entries and catalog API configuration calls)
+All structure for bootstrapping the mesh is defined in `.Values.services` (this is the service list for which the services + edge service template is used, along with the list which automatically generates SPIRE registration entries and catalog API configuration calls)

-The only requirement for `.Values.global.services` is that it is a list of service objects.
+The only requirement for `.Values.services` is that it is a list of service objects.
 A service object is set as the scope for the services template/mesh configuration init objects.

 We add a few items to each `$service` object:

 - `$top` - represents the top-level Helm values scope, and allows access to global values
-- `$svids` - a list of spiffe IDs generated from the `$service.serviceName` field on `.Values.global.services`
+- `$svids` - a list of spiffe IDs generated from the `$service.serviceName` field on `.Values.services`